How Leading Companies Prepare for and Recover from Hurricanes

 Most companies have some emergency equipment at their facilities.
 You should document and map out this equipment for those who will be using it.
 Every employee at each location should know where certain equipment is in case they have to step in to help.

-One company who takes assessment to the next level, literally, is grocery store chain H-E-B. The Texas-based company knows how hurricanes can wreak havoc.
+One company that takes assessment to the next level, literally, is grocery store chain H-E-B. The Texas-based company knows how hurricanes can wreak havoc.
 According to a recent Texas Monthly Magazine article, the chain is always watching the tropics and puts its emergency plan into action days before a hurricane makes landfall.
 “We’re always planning for one storm category higher than currently exists,” said Justen Noakes, director of Emergency Preparedness at H-E-B. “When Harvey spun into a Category 4, we were disappointed, but it didn’t catch us off-guard.
 We were prepared for a fairly significant impact.”

 Every prepared company knows a plan on paper is not enough to protect employees, assets, and facilities.
 You must involve stakeholders in regular drills with role play in order to be comfortable with their responsibilities when a hurricane hits the shore.